Welcome to Naval Base San Diego

 Most of the time, the San Diego Naval Base is closed to the general public, which is standard for an active military base.
 However, if you’re lucky enough to plan a trip to San Diego during the annual Fleet Week San Diego event, you’ll have incredible access to the largest navy base on the west coast.

-The goal of Fleet Week San Diego is to honor the servicemen and women of the Navy.
+The goal of San Diego Fleet Week 2024 is to honor the servicemen and women of the Navy.
 There are all kinds of public events that aim to highlight and celebrate the military’s contribution to San Diego County.

 More things to do nearby